I met a woman once, when I was volunteering in a women’s prison, who had spent the last 15 years of her life as a prostitute in active addiction.

 So when this woman walked into the room with her guard up and arms crossed in front of her chest, I could relate to her.
 She didn’t have to like me, I was just happy she showed up.

-So on this night, I did what I always do; I shared honestly about my addiction, the negative impact it had on my life, and what happened to my life after I found recovery.
+On this night, I proceeded to do what I always do; I shared honestly about my addiction, the negative impact it had on my life, and what happened to my life after I found recovery.
 I talked about my experiences being arrested and going to jail.
 How when those doors closed behind me, I thought they might never open again.

 She met me halfway every once in awhile.
 Quickly making eye contact and then looking away.
 Letting out a chuckle while the other girls laughed (because I’m pretty hilarious even when discussing something as absurd as my active addiction…) She eventually stopped looking down at the table and uncrossed her arms.
 And then she asked if she could say something…